Ketamine Treatment with Lori Calabrese, MD

 This is what we see, too.

-And recent studies at Yale and Columbia have shown that ketamine can re-establish interrupted nerve connections that are necessary to process and overcome traumatic memories.
+And studies at Yale and Columbia have shown that ketamine can re-establish interrupted nerve connections that are necessary to process and overcome traumatic memories.
 It can be an extraordinarily effective treatment for PTSD.

 We provide IV Ketamine Treatment as a rapid opportunity for remission and as add-on therapy to the psychiatric treatment you’re already receiving, tailored to your unique medical profile.
 Most people receive 6 treatments over about 2-3 weeks.
 The treatment is administered with state of the art technology and careful monitoring in our beautiful and comfortable office — not in a hospital or clinic.
 We coordinate treatment with everyone involved in your care and customize your dose and the infusion schedule for maximal response.